sapience/xrpl-go/docs/docs/keypairs.md

 func GenerateSeed(entropy string, alg interfaces.KeypairCryptoAlg, r interfaces.Randomizer) (string, error)
 ```

 Generate a seed that can be used to generate keypairs.
-You can specify the entropy, of the seed or let the function generate a random one (by passing an empty string as entropy and providing a randomizer) and use one of the supported algorithms the provided algorithm to generate the seed.
+You can specify the entropy of the seed or let the function generate a random one (by passing an empty string as entropy and providing a randomizer) and use one of the supported algorithms to generate the seed.
 The result is a base58-encoded seed, which starts with the character `s`.

 :::info